How to use computers efficiently my productivity toolkit

 Apple implemented a similar, but less convenient feature in El Capitan.
 If you want the real deal: Better Snap Tool brings you the mouse-based behaviour described above, at 3$.

 A keyboard-shortcut based (and therefore even more efficient) method is provided by the free and open-source tool Spectacle.
-My configuration is shown on the left.
+My configuration is shown on above.

 A note on browser tabs